 Poland boasts a 1000 year-old viniculture traditions.
 For some time, they were forgotten due to climate changes and historical turmoil.
 However, in the last two decades winemaking has been re-discovered in Poland and the glory of Polish wine is being restored.
 Poland focuses on high quality wines, which are gaining the world's recognition.
-Export volumes have increased almost four-fold in the last five years.
 What may be interesting is that the Polish market offers a wide range of fruit wines made of apples, pears, blackcurrants, cherries, strawberries, plums, chokeberries as well as dog rose and rowan.